 A different component of team composition that could influence the effect of crowd support on team performance is the amount of foreign players featuring for the teams.
 In the increasing globalized world, international transfers are increasingly common, leading to an influx of foreign players into squads of football clubs.
 (Adcroft, Teckman & Madichie, 2009).
-These foreign players, with increasingly high salaries are difficult to relate to for local often working class football supporters.
+These foreign players, with increasingly high salaries, are difficult to relate to for local often working class football supporters.
 (Petersen-Wagner, 2015; Smith, 2003) This leads to fans and players becoming more and more detached from each other, decreasing the bonding between fan and players.
 Gutierrez (2019) claims that this bonding process between fans and players is a crucial component for fan engagement and consumption.
 Increased fan engagement leads to a better atmosphere and louder crowds.
 Lee, Gipson and Barnhill ( 2017) provide further evidence for the influence of fan identification with their team.
 They surveyed attendants of basketball and baseball games in the NCAA division.
 They found that measures of team identification significantly influenced crowd atmosphere through an indirect effect on flow of supporters, with flow being defined following the definition of Csikszentmihalyi (1990): "the state in which people are so involved in an activity that nothing else seems to matter”.
 Their findings suggest that a decreased identification of supporters with their team decreases atmosphere within the stadium.
 The difference in atmosphere within the stadium could influence team performance.

 2.1.3 Covid-19 and home advantage

 A few preliminary studies attempted a similar approach to ours by analyzing “ghost games” played between the restart after corona and the end of the season 2019/20.
 Thilp & Taller (2020) for example find that home advantage has actually turned into a home disadvantage in case of “ghost games”.
-Fischer & Haucap (2020) also support the notion of a signifcant alteration in the strength of home advantage in the Bundesliga when crowd support is absent.
+Fischer & Haucap (2020) also support the notion of a significant alteration in the strength of home advantage in the Bundesliga when crowd support is absent.
 McCarrick, Bilalic, Neave and Wolfson (2020) report similar findings in their study of home advantage across 11 countries.
 They discovered that across those leagues the number of goals scored and points obtained by home teams was significantly lower in the period of corona.
 However, apart from McCarrick et al (2020), most of the recent papers only include one single country into their analysis.
 We believe that this approach is limited because single countries could be an anomaly.
 Especially when the data is also limited to only the end of the 2019/20 season.
 Within this smaller sample, a few abnormal results could already influence conclusions.
 We incorporate multiple countries in our dataset and extend the analysis to all the “ghost games” played up to date to obtain a larger sample and more generalizable results.

 The table below gives a short overview of the current literature and our contribution.